headshed-dev/headshed-dev.github.io/src/content/missivz/low-no-code-flowise.md

 My preference I must say will always be code over graphical user interface but in the case of flowise I see the benefit of having a visual and easy to see 'langchain' or chain of language models and supportive roles that will, beyond a level of complexity, become too large to hold in the front space of your noggin brain bonce at first glance.
 Similar is seen in some state mangement frameworks and I like what is going on here.

-The Flowise team is considering adding the ability to generate code from each flow, which would be a fantastic addition and make the platform even more appealing.
-However, even without that feature, Flowise offers a shortcut to implementing solutions users can interact with, allowing developers to focus on problem-solving rather than low-level implementation details.
+The FlowiseAI team is considering adding the ability to generate code from each flow, which would be a fantastic addition and make the platform even more appealing.
+However, even without that feature, FlowiseAI offers a shortcut to implementing solutions users can interact with, allowing developers to focus on problem-solving rather than low-level implementation details.

 That aside, just learning and getting your head around langchain can be time consuming and this is a short cut to implementing something that your users can get their hands on and you can focus on problem solving rather than fine grained implementation steps.